CloudCannon/documentation/_editing/5_front_matter.md

 Hash groups related data in its own interface.

 #### Usage
-Set a hash in the Front Matter.
+Set a hash in the front matter.

 #### Front Matter
 {% highlight liquid %}